joshuaiz/plate-for-gatsby/README.md

 Thus using this setup, the site content is entered using the WordPress admin we know and love, yet with Gatsby, the built front end takes advantage of all the latest features of the modern JavaScript web: serverless, optimized, compressed pages that load instantly.
 What's more, site edits (both content and design) are updated __in real time__.

 ## Why did we choose Gatsby?
-While there are many other examples of headless WordPress React starters and progressive web app frameworks out there (many of which we experimented wit and are really good), we decided to port our WordPress theme to Gatsby for the following reasons:
+While there are many other examples of headless WordPress React starters and progressive web app frameworks out there (many of which we experimented with and are really good), we decided to port our WordPress theme to Gatsby for the following reasons:

 - easy set up
 - fun to work with